Online Multivariate Regularized Distributional Regression for High-dimensional Probabilistic Electricity Price Forecasting: Online Multivariate Distribution Regression

-\paragraph{High-level Overview} The IRLS algorithm consists of two nested loops.
-In the outer loop, we iterate through all distribution parameters.
-In the inner loop, we repeatedly run a weighted fit of the score vector $\vec{u}$ on the design matrix $\mat{X}$ using the weights $\mat{W}$ until convergence.
-Note that in the inner loop, we run the weighted fit sequentially for all elements of the distribution parameter.
-Since the fit itself is agnostic to the regression technique \citep[][]{stasinopoulos2024generalized}, we employ the online coordinate descent-based LASSO estimation here, as it has been proposed by \cite{hirsch2024online} for the univariate case already.
-Algorithm \ref{alg:online_mv_gamlss} gives an overview on the online estimation of multivariate distributional regression models.
-We define the index sets $\mathcal{K} = \{0, 1, ..., p-1\}$ for the number of parameters and $\mathcal{M}_k = \{0, 1, .., M_k-1\}$ for the number of elements of each parameter as described in Section \ref{sec:preliminaries}.

-\paragraph{Update of the Gramian and Weights} For each inner iteration $i$, the update of the Gramian matrices starts at the Gramian matrices of $\mat{G}_{km}^{[n]}$ and $\mat{H}_{km}^{[n]}$ and the new information enters the Gramian matrices through the update of the weights and the working vector.
-However, the weights are also updated iteratively along each inner and outer iteration $i$ and $r$ due to the Newton-Raphson step towards the optimal coefficients.
+\secondreview{ For each inner iteration $i$, the update of the Gramian matrices starts at the Gramian matrices of $\mat{G}_{km}^{[n]}$ and $\vec{h}_{km}^{[n]}$ and the new information enters through the update \review{of the weights $\mat{W}$ and the working vector $\vec{z}$}.
+However, the weights are also updated iteratively along each inner and outer iteration $i$ and $r$ due to the Newton-Raphson step toward the optimal coefficients.
 The weights can only be updated for the current update step $n+1$, while previous weights remain fixed.
 In a pure batch case, all weights are updated within each Newton-Raphson step.
-This introduces an approximation error for the online case, which can be controlled by the forget parameter $\gamma$ as shown in \cite{hirsch2024online}.
+This introduces an approximation error for the online case, which can be controlled by the forget parameter $\gamma$ as shown in \cite{hirsch2024online}. }